'Loapi' Cryptocurrency Mining Malware Is Causing Phone Batteries To Bulge - Slashdot

 Lithium ion batteries are basically consumables and need to be user replaceable.
 Sadly most electronics seems to be moving in the direction of non user replaceable batteries which makes it consumable too.

 If it's a $20 pair of Bluetooth headphones I suppose it doesn't matter.
-If it's
+If it's a $600 phone, I think it very much does.

+If it's a $20 pair of Bluetooth headphones I suppose it doesn't matter.
+If it's a $600 phone, I think it very much does.

+The phone makers agree with you, it matters.
+Where they differ is, you think it is bad and they think it is good.

 Re: (Score:2)